Skip to content

 Have you ever found yourself with a pain in the neck?
 And no, we don’t mean an annoying colleague, a tantrum-throwing toddler or a telemarketer who won’t stop calling you.

-Neck pain is a condition that affects one in three of us each year – and when left untreated, it can be debilitating.
+Neck pain is a condition that affects one in three of us, opens in a new tab each year – and when left untreated, it can be debilitating.

 The good news is that there are things you can do to treat, manage and prevent neck pain before it worsens.
 That’s why we spoke with some experts to find out what you need to know.